 Did you know that plants have an incredible ability to clean our air?
-For this week’s Family Eco-Challenge we will be putting a plant in every room in our house.
-We’ve put together a list of 10 plants that improve indoor air quality.
+In an attempt to clean the air in our house, we have decided to put a plant in each room of our house.
+So, we have put together a list of 10 plants that improve indoor air quality.

 Think back to grade 7 science class.
 You may recall that a primary function of plants is “breathing” in carbon monoxide and expiring oxygen.
 Without this gas exchange we, humans, would not be able to exist.
 Aside from this incredible exchange, scientists have discovered that some plants have the ability to clean more out of the air.
 In fact, plants are able to remove volatile organic compounds (VOC) like formaldehyde and benzene from our homes.
 Most homes have VOCs which can be emitted from; paint, dry cleaning, cleaning products, glues, adhesives, building materials, printer ink, heated cooking oils, etc. While plants cannot remove all the VOC’s from your home, they can significantly reduce the concentrations in our homes.
 What a simple way to clean our air and improve our health.

 10 Plants that Improve Indoor Air Quality

 Ivy – Common Ivy or English Ivy – Ivy is an easy to grow indoor plant growing in various sun levels.
 Ivy’s broad leaves work to filter formaldehyde from the indoor air.

 Snake Plant – (Also known as Mother-in-Laws Tongue) This plant is a simple plant to grow and it is an excellent plant for boosting oxygen in your home.

 Golden Pothos – Again, the broad leaves of this vine help this plant filter formaldehyde, carbon monoxide and benzene from indoor air.

 Spider Plant – The spider plant is a super simple plant to grow indoors.
 The spider plant works to filter benzene and formaldehyde from the air.